subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 vary from one hardware combination to another.

 ### Conclusion
-The steps are tested on a Debian 10 Buster installation.
+The steps are tested on a Debian 12 Bookworm installation.
-The choices made in this post are based on my personal requirements and preferences, it will almost certainly be different in your case.
+The choices made in this post are based on my personal requirements and preferences, it almost certainly will be different in your case.
 So the steps shared in this post should not be followed without understanding what they are meant for and if they are required for your case.
 For me, this post will definitely make it a lot easier when next time I install Debian on a new system.